babylonchain/btc-staker/docs/create-phase1-staking.md

 - `--staking-amount` The amount of satoshis to be locked.
 - `--staking-time` The amount of BTC blocks to lock for.
 - `--magic-bytes` Magic bytes in op_return output in hex.
 - `--covenant-committee-pks` BTC public keys of the covenant committee.
+For each covenant pub key specified, the flag needs to be used again.
 - `--covenant-quorum` Required quorum of covenant members to unbond.
 - `--network` Specifies the BTC network this transaction will be sent, any of `[mainnet, testnet3, regtest, simnet, signet]`.